7: Board Operations

 In-Camera

-28. The Board may, by resolution, schedule an in-camera meeting at a time or place agreeable to the Board, or recess a meeting in progress for the purpose of meeting in-camera.
+28. The Board may, by resolution, schedule an in-camera meeting at a time or place agreeable to the Board, or recess a meeting in progress for the purpose of meeting in-camera; and

 28.1.
-Such resolutions shall be recorded in the minutes of the Board and shall specify those individuals eligible to attend in addition to trustees and the Superintendent.
+Such resolutions shall be recorded in the minutes of the Board, and shall specify those individuals, in addition to trustees and the Superintendent, who are eligible to attend.

 29. The Board may convene in-camera only to discuss matters of a sensitive nature, including: